atlassian-labs/compiled/rfcs/0000-compiled-runtime.md

 }
 ```

-**Considerations**

-- What would be an idiomatic way to handle dynamic styles without needing additional AST traversal?
-The main problem is you need to get ahold of a `style` prop.
-One obvious answer is don't support it.
-Another is to do more AST traversal or change the API itself (to return a `className` and `style` element).
-The main goal here is the component should only need to render once to reconcile styles.
-Example below.
+To handle dynamic runtime styles and stay in line with the [technical design considerations](#technical-design-considerations) we would need to change the API of ClassNames component slightly, `css` would return both a `className` and a `style` prop.

 ```jsx
 import { ClassNames } from '@compiled/react';